valeryiaStrom/rsschool-cv/cv.md

 [Linkedin](https://www.linkedin.com/in/valeryia-strom-2112bb184/)

 ## Summary
-I've been working at [EPAM Systems](https://www.epam.com/) for 7 years.
+I've been working at [EPAM Systems](https://www.epam.com/) for 7 years.<br>
 First 3 years I worked as a Software Quality Engineer.
-I reached a Senior QA Position and in 2019 I participated in Rolling Scopes school (2019Q3), which is something quite important to me.
+I reached a Senior QA Position and in 2019 I participated in Rolling Scopes school (2019Q3), which is something quite important to me.<br>
-Despite the fact that I didn't manage to complete the program, I gained a lot of useful knowledge, which helped me evetually move to Test Automation.
+Despite the fact that I didn't manage to complete the program, I gained a lot of useful knowledge, which helped me evetually move to Test Automation.<br>
-And now I do test automation in Javascript, and decided to try myself once again and participate in ongoing Rolling Scopes program.
+And now I do test automation in Javascript, and decided to try myself once again and participate in ongoing Rolling Scopes program.<br>

 ## Skills
 * Software Testing